 Promotion and/or tenure or continuing status dossiers are due to the Dean's Office by November 1.
-Three-year reviews are normally due to the dean by December 1 (unless there is a possibility for non-retention).
+Three-year or other probationary reviews are normally due to the dean by December 1 (unless there is a possibility for non-retention).
 Consult your unit head for earlier unit deadlines.

 College of Agriculture and Life Sciences Guidelines and Criteria